-10.4.3 Changes in Amount of Premiums
+9.2.2 Changes in Amount of Premiums

-Premiums can change without notice when there is a change in the family composition, county of residence or eligibility status.
-The new premium amount will be effective the first day of the month following the event.
+Premiums can change without notice when the family composition changes or the subscriber moves to a different rating area.
+The new premium will be effective the first day of the month following the event.
 When a member moves into the next age bracket of the rate table, premiums will change on the renewal date.
 Thirty days written notice will be provided before a change in the premiums affecting all policyholders takes effect.
 When the new premium is paid, the payment will confirm the subscriber accepts the change.